cs1302uga/cs1302-ce15/README.md

    in the current branch have been staged and committed, then checkout the `master` branch.

+1. Make sure all of your code passes the `checkstyle` audit.

 1. Merge changes from the `driver` branch into the current branch (`master`).